 This release was quite simple: update the version of OpenSSL included in the Apache bundled with our installer, and change our version number from “a.b.c” to “a.b.d”.
-As this was just a repackaging of the patch, the updated OpenSSL was even already in use by customers!
+As this was just a repackaging of the patch, the updated OpenSSL was even already in use by most of customers!
 What could go wrong?

 We made the changes and passed the software over to QA.
 Everything was fine until one of the final tests involving a somewhat uncommon, but certainly not unused, configuration.

 The software always checks its version number against the version number stored in the database to see if any db updates need to be run for the latest version (and will then run any applicable).
 However under this particular configuration, which allows for a read-only clone of the application, the software compares the two versions and simply won’t start unless they are equal.